 What is cloud hosting?

 Web hosting is the housing of your site on a physical server, plus the delivery of that site to a user's browser.
 Cloud hosting works the same way, except your site is hosted on a network of virtual servers, rather than a physical one.
 It is part of a wider concept of cloud computing.
 Even if you don’t know cloud computing by name, it’s likely you integrate its content storage and delivery capabilities into your everyday life—from browsing on our smartphones and storing work files, to accessing our favorite apps.

 Examples of public cloud based services and hosting providers include Microsoft Azure, IBM’s Blue Cloud, and Amazon Elastic Compute Cloud or EC2.
-You can choose to host your site on any one of these public cloud platforms—although the reliability and costs can vary widely.
+You can choose to host your site on any one of these public cloud platforms—although the reliability and web hosting costs can vary widely.

 Cloud hosting has an edge over non-cloud web hosting.
 For example, it’s usually considered to be more flexible.
 Storage and bandwidth for a site can be added, either in response to short term needs (an eCommerce website expecting sudden and increased traffic surges during Black Friday, for example) or in response to the long-term growth of a business.

 Multi-cloud hosting improves upon cloud hosting to give enterprise-grade performance and reliability to everyone—no matter location or business size.
 With multi-cloud hosting, your hosting provider connects public cloud services, like Google Cloud and Amazon Web Services (AWS), with private and in-house servers to host a website.
 Plus, the provider will work to pre-empt outages and balance traffic loads between networks and servers.